KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 [Driver Manifest File Format](#driver-manifest-file-format) section for more details.

-It is also important to note that while `VK_LAYER_PATH` will point the loader to finding the manifest files, it does not guarantee the library files mentioned by the manifest will immediately be found.
+It is also important to note that while `VK_DRIVER_FILES` will point the loader to finding the manifest files, it does not guarantee the library files mentioned by the manifest will immediately be found.
 Often, the Driver Manifest file will point to the library file using a